Eagle Lake RV Resort

 None of our sites are right on the beach per se, but none are more than a couple of minutes' walk away, either.
 We have left the beach area available for all to enjoy, rather than a select few.

-Visitors pay the day use fee because they have full access to all the things day-users have access to.
+Visitors pay a fee because they have full access to everything seasonals have access to.
 It is the visitor's choice about whether or not to walk along the beach, use the birdwatching blind, join in the activities that we have that day.
-Sewer, garbage, maintenance, all costs the resort time and money.
-Day-users and visitors are charged less than campers because they spend less time here.
+Sewage, garbage, maintenance, all cost the resort time and money.
+This spreads the cost of running the campground out amongst the users.

 Why don't you ask the government for more money?